teamniteo/handbook/issue-user-story.md

 # Issues and User Stories

-## How to create a User Story
+## User Story overview

 - In Operations repository when you open an issue, it has a template that helps you define the User Story.
-- User Story in this step must be moved into `Backlog` pipeline in ZenHub.
+- User Stories in this step must be moved into `Backlog` pipeline in ZenHub.
-- Various labels are added (see Issue Labels section).
+- Various labels are added, see [Issue Labels](#issue-labels).
 - The Scrum Master and Product Owner verify if the User Story is well defined.
-  * If it is not they assign people from whom they want to receive feedback for better definition of the User Story.
+  *  they assign people from whom they want to receive feedback for better definition of the User Story.
   * Once these people post their feedback, they unassign themselves from the User Story.
 - Once the Scrum Master and Product Owner agree that the User Story is well defined, they add ``✋ [vote]`` prefix to the title of the User Story.
 At that point, Scrum Master and/or Product Owner assign people from whom they want to receive User Story Points estimation.
 With this, online poker planning begins.
 - At the end of the online poker planning, Story Points are added to the User Story.
 - The User Story is now prepared to be moved to the top of the User Story Pyramid stack.

-Important:
+**Important:**

-* you are only assigned to a ticket when you need to do something: give feedback, vote on Story Points or are the champion working on the User Story
+* You are only assigned to a ticket when you need to do something:
+    - Give feedback
+    - Vote on Story Points
+    - Champion working on the User Story
-* unassign yourself when you have done the above task
+* Unassign yourself when you have done the above task you were assigned.

 ## Writing User Stories

-When you open a new issue in Operations repository, a template will guide you through the process.
+When you open a new issue in Operations repository a template is provided will guide you through the process.
+To create a User Story in another repository you will need to copy and paste over this template from Operations.

-Things to be written in the User Story:

 ### Story summary

- > As a *persona*, I want ..., so that ...

 The opening lines of a Story are to be written in simplified, layman's terms for the whole team to understand.
 The viewpoint of a persona is to be used to fully understand to use-case.

+ > As a *persona*, I want ..., so that ...

 Some frequenty used personas: